Pawventures

 Editorial Team

-Updated February 17, 2026
+Updated February 21, 2026

-Traveling with Cats: Essential Tips & Guide 2026
+Traveling with Cats: Complete Guide for 2026

 This post may contain affiliate links.
 Disclosure

-Cats have a reputation for being homebodies, creatures of routine who despise change and want nothing more than to nap in their favorite sunbeam.
+Cats have a reputation for being homebodies — creatures of routine who despise change and want nothing more than to nap in their favorite sunbeam.
 And while that description fits many felines, a growing number of cat owners are discovering that with the right preparation, their whiskered companions can become surprisingly enthusiastic travel partners.

 Before You Go: Is Your Cat a Good Travel Candidate?